bernaron/Python-Project-Library-Self-service/README.md

 Updated user database: {'user_1': 'Password_1', 'user_2': 'Password_2', 'user_3': 'Password_3', 'user_4': 'Password_4', 'user_5': 'Password_5'}

-###Contributing
-If you would like to contribute to the project, please fork the repository, make your changes, and submit a pull request.

-####License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ### Explanation of Sections:
 - **Features**: Describes what the system allows users to do.